4. Wire MCP to Agent¶

 Update the agent code¶

-Rename the class and update the docstring to reflect the new domain.
-The
+Open src/agent.py and rename the class and docstring to reflect the new

-step() method stays the same -- run_tool_calls() already handles MCP tools
+domain.
+The step() method stays the same -- run_tool_calls() already

 """Calculus Helper — uses MCP-connected math tools to solve calculus problems."""